RP6502-OS

 RP6502-RIA — the hardware register map referenced throughout this section.

 The ABI for calling the operating system is based on fastcall from the cc65 internals.
-The OS does not use or require anything from cc65 and is easy for assembly programmers to use.
-At its core, the OS ABI is four simple rules.
+The OS itself uses nothing from cc65 and is just as easy to call from assembly.
+At its core, the ABI is four simple rules:

 • Stack arguments are pushed left to right.